szorfein/getch/README.md

     # getch --username ninja --zoneinfo "Europe/Paris" --language fr_FR --keyboard fr

+After an install by Getch, take a look on the [wiki](https://github.com/szorfein/getch/wiki).

 ## Issues
 If need more support for your hardware (network, sound card, ...), you can submit a [new issue](https://github.com/szorfein/getch/issues/new) and post the output of the following command:
 + lspci